godaddy-wordpress/block-gallery/readme.txt

 == Changelog ==

 = 1.0.3, November 06, 2018 =
+* Fix: Resolve issue with the Stacked block shadow attribute

+= 1.0.3, November 06, 2018 =
-* New Add support for adding a primary caption to the Carousel block
+* New: Add support for adding a primary caption to the Carousel block
-* New Add font size option for the Stacked gallery block
+* New: Add font size option for the Stacked gallery block
 * Tweak: Improve UI of the slider arrows within the editor
 * Tweak: Improve help language of the Slider Settings panel for better context and understanding
 * Tweak: Improve UI of the ResponsiveTabsControl component